A Convex Method of Generalized State Estimation using Circuit-theoretic Node-breaker Model: Nomenclature

 We designed ckt-GSE as a robust estimator with convergence guarantees and scalability.
 Specifically, if measurements are ideal and error-free, the constructed aggregated circuit for the grid’s NB model will satisfy Kirchhoff’s Current Laws (KCL) at all nodes.
 However, real-world measurements can be erroneous.
 As such, data errors in the NB model will result in an illegal circuit for which KCL constraints will not be satisfied.
 To incorporate data error into the grid model, we introduce \textit{slack} injection current sources to all measurement models in the aggregated circuit to represent and capture data errors.
 The slack variables ensure that KCL constraints at all nodes are satisfied even when an error is present.
 They play the role of compensation to allow an automatic correction of data errors in the models.
 Then, we obtain a joint estimate of grid states and switch statuses by minimizing the weighted least absolute value (WLAV) of slack injection sources.
 The resulting ckt-GSE is a \textbf{Linear Programming (LP)} problem characterized by WLAV objective and linear network constraints.
 The solution includes a sparse vector of slack current values to identify and localize suspicious \statusmeass{} and bad \contmeass.
-Meanwhile, the robust estimator automatically rejects erroneous data, ensuring that the estimates of system states and switch statuses remain reliable.
+Meanwhile, the robust estimator automatically rejects erroneous data, ensuring that the estimates of system states are reliable.

-To the best of our knowledge, this paper is the first to develop a circuit-theoretic approach for AC generalized state estimation that includes a realistic scenario for data collection that is also convex, scalable, and robust to different data errors.
+To the best of our knowledge, this paper is the first to develop a circuit-theoretic approach for AC GSE that considers realistic data collection and is also convex, scalable, and robust to different data errors.
 We show the efficacy of our approach on node-breaker test cases of different sizes.